andrysiaczek/distributed_processing_algorithm/README.md

 # distributed_processing_algorithm
-A university project solving the problem of sharing the resources between processes in a distributed manner.
+A university project solving the problem of sharing critical resources between processes in a distributed manner.